AnshulRanjan2004/Golang-Mini-Compiler/README.md

 # golang-mini-compiler
-A compiler front-end for Golang implemented using Python Lex and YACC (PLY) that handles the switch and loop constructs of Golang
+A compiler front-end for Golang implemented using Python Lex and YACC (PLY) that handles the switch, expression , variables ,for loop and if-else constructs of Golang

 ## Optimizations implemented:
 * Constant folding and constant propagation